NirKosti/nirkosti.github.io/_pages/talks.md

 author_profile: true
 ---

-On October 1, 2024, I began a Marie Skłodowska-Curie Postdoctoral Fellowship for my project **EUREG — Unveiling EU Regulatory Design: A Content-Oriented Analysis of Regulation in the European Union** at the Geschwister-Scholl-Institute of Political Science (GSI) of Ludwig Maximilian University (beneficiary) and the University of Antwerp (secondment).
+On October 1, 2024, I began a Marie Skłodowska-Curie Postdoctoral Fellowship for my project **Unveiling EU Regulatory Design: A Content-Oriented Analysis of Regulation in the European Union** at the Geschwister-Scholl-Institute of Political Science (GSI) of Ludwig Maximilian University (beneficiary) and the University of Antwerp (secondment).

 ## The Challenge